mauro3/CORDS/Workshop-Reproducible-Research/lectures/welcome_slides.md

 - name
 - field
 - why interested in reproducible research
 ---

 ### More logistics

+Please fill in the spead-sheet, link sent out with email

 Name badges (will also identify us at lunch)